|Help and Advice|

-Meteoroids which produce naked-eye meteors are mostly very tiny particles, ranging in size from roughly a few tenths of a millimetre across, up to a few centimetres, or occasionally larger.
+Meteoroids are the particles that produce meteors when they encounter the upper layers of the Earth's atmosphere.
+The particles that produce naked-eye meteors are mostly very tiny, ranging in size from roughly a few tenths of a millimetre across, up to a few centimetres, or occasionally larger.
 These particles orbit the Sun much as do all other moving bodies in the Solar System, travelling at high speeds relative to the Earth, with velocities between about 11 and 72 km/sec.
 This means that even the rarefied atmosphere at heights of around 60 to 110 km above the surface is dense enough to cause the particles to ablate ("burn up") owing to frictional heating by collisions with the air molecules.
 The ablation occurs very quickly.
 A meteor usually lasts for only a fraction of a second, or perhaps a second or two in rarer cases.
 Physically, most meteoroids seem to have an open or porous structure, and are very light, "fluffy" and friable - a little like coffee granules.
 The calculated average density is very low at about 0.3 grammes per cubic centimetre, roughly the same as cork.

 All of these features have a bearing on how bright a meteor any given meteoroid will produce, but generally speaking the size or mass of the body is of greatest importance, with larger or heavier grains yielding brighter meteors.
 The smaller grains are by far the more numerous, however, with meteoroids large enough to produce fireballs (a fireball is any meteor of magnitude -3 or brighter) being rare.
 From regular visual observations, only about one meteor in every 150 is this bright, while a magnitude -8 fireball occurs on average about once in every 2000 meteors, for instance!